Taylor Jungmann

 Taylor Heath Jungmann (born December 18, 1989) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Milwaukee Brewers and for the Yomiuri Giants of Nippon Professional Baseball (NPB).
 Prior to playing professionally, Jungmann played college baseball for the Texas Longhorns, where he was a consensus All-American and won the Dick Howser Trophy.

 Career

 Amateur career

 The son of Leland Jungmann and the former Sharon Burton of Zabcikville in Bell County, Texas Jungmann attended Rogers High School in Rogers, Texas.
 The Rogers baseball team won the Texas 2A State Championship in 2007.
+He also played on the Rogers basketball team, and in the 2006-07 season he blocked 266 shots, which is tied for 23rd most in a single season in U.S. high school sports history.
 He transferred to Georgetown High School in Georgetown, Texas, where he played his senior year in 2008.

 After high school, Jungmann enrolled at the University of Texas at Austin, at which he participated in college baseball for the Texas Longhorns.
 In 2009, Jungmann pitched a complete game against the Louisiana State Tigers in the best-of-three final round of the 2009 College World Series.
 In 2011, he won the Dick Howser Trophy as the best collegiate baseball player.
 He finished his career with the Longhorns with a 32–9 win–loss record, a 1.85 earned run average (ERA), and 356 strikeouts in 45 games started.